- Major Studies

 IT security technologies surveyed include incident detection, firewalls, identity and access management, anti-malware, mobile device management, spam filtering, vulnerability scanners, and virtual private network (VPN).

-We listed 18 technologies, virtual reality, autonomous vehicles, drones, 5G, augmented reality, 3-D printing, digital currencies, digital assistants, blockchain, quantum computing, microchip implants, volumetric displays/holograms, no-code/low-code, self-healing systems, 4-D printing, digital twins, electronic tattoos, and smart dust.
+We listed 18 technologies, 5G, drones, autonomous vehicles, 3-D printing, facial recognition, digital currencies, digital assistants, blockchain, quantum computing, no-code/low-code, volumetric displays/holograms, microchip implants, self-healing systems, exoskeletons, digital twins, brain-computer interface, electronic textiles, and electronic tattoos.